-By Laura Brophy, Estuary Technical Group Director, March 2018
+By Laura Brophy, Estuary Technical Group Director

 In October 2017, ETG Director Laura Brophy and collaborators at the Pacific Marine and Estuarine Fish Habitat Partnership (PMEP) finished new maps of current and historical tidal wetlands for the entire U.S. West Coast.
 The mapping methods -- originally developed by ETG in collaboration with Oregon's Coastal Management Program -- use LIDAR data (ground elevations) and water level models from NOAA.
 These methods provide a much more accurate picture of the original extent of our estuaries, compared to past maps.
 This groundbreaking work places PMEP, as well as the Institute for Applied Ecology, in a national leadership role for estuarine resource management.